 Instagram Insights: Analytics, Data & More

-Instagram Insights offer data on three sectors of your account: your followers, your posts and your stories (and how all three of those interact).
+Instagram Insights offer data on multiple sectors of your account including your followers, your posts and your stories (and how all three of those interact).

 You can even drill down by country, state and city of your followers, so if you’re a local business or looking to ramp up your customer base in a particular area, those stats can give you a little insight into how your efforts are paying off.

 Pro-Tip: They can also give you important time zone data, so you can time your posts properly to maximize views and engagement for that particular geographic area.

 Follower insights can also reveal the number of times each of your followers is active on Instagram daily, as well as how many of them have clicked on the link in your profile.

 You can even find out how many new followers you’ve gained and when – stats that can substantially help you when analyzing the efficacy of your posts and stories.

 Of course, you can also look to individual post and story insights for performance-based data.

 - Impressions, the number of times your post or story was seen